rbmanez/TTA-Python-Projects/README.md

 ![GUI Tkinter Project](screenshots/pic2.png)

 ## Database and Sqlite3 Project Drill
-The database drill involved writing a script that creates a database and adds new data into that database.
+The database drill involved writing a script that creates a database and adds new data into that database using Python and sqlite3.

 [Click here to see the code.](https://github.com/rbmanez/TTA-Python-Projects/tree/master/drillPyDbSqlite3)